takamin/mz700-js/README.md

 INSTALLATION
 ------------

-use npm
+use npm.

+If you just want to run the emulator, you would use -g option for npm.

 ```
-$ npm install mz700-js
+$ npm install -g mz700-js
 ```

-Or clone from GitHub

 RUN A CLIENT SIDE EMULATION ON THE BROWSER
 ------------------------------------------

+When this module was installed to local,
-Go to the directory where this module was installed, And start a local web server.
+Go to its installed directory like ./node\_modules/mz700.js, and start a local web server.

 ```
 $ npm start